X/Y Pad Module - LK Help

 This module is composed of several screen controls for distinct modulation tools, including four banks, three mappable axis per bank, one ASR envelope generator for the Z axis with configurable release mode and an LFO for automated X/Y pad modulation.

 The X/Y Pad section has two modes: the MIDI mode, that can be used to control MIDI (external hardware, apps, etc), and the Live mode, which can be used to control different parameters in Ableton Live.
+The mode can be toggled by tapping the mode name.

 Note: These two modes can be used alternatively, each with different control assignments.